tomaspm/PROG-8165-WEB-DESIGN-Assignment-3/README.md

 Repository for Web Design Assignment 3 Version Control We need to implement validation for the pages Login, Registration and Transaction Entry that we have created for assignment 2.
 Validations are to be implemented using regualr expressions.
 Created the branch js for dealing with javascript files.
-Collaborators may push javascript files to js branch.
+Collaborators may push javascript files for validation to js branch.